 MPs Back Football Governance Bill: A Significant Step Toward Regulating Club Ownership

-In a decisive move, Members of Parliament (MPs) have voiced their support for the Football Governance Bill during its second Reading in the House of Commons, with an impressive majority of 342 votes in favor and only 70 against.
+In a decisive move, Members of Parliament (MPs) have voiced their support for the Football Governance Bill during its second reading in the House of Commons, with an impressive majority of 342 votes in favor and only 70 against.
 This significant legislative advancement now paves the way for the bill to enter the committee stage, where it will be further scrutinized.

 The primary objective of this bill is to tackle the mounting concerns surrounding the ownership of football clubs in England, an issue that has recently affected the performance and stability of teams like Reading FC, which has faced challenges under its current ownership by Dai Yongge.